haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	2. In the *attribute table*, toggle *Editing mode* and then click on the *Field Calculator* button
 - Field calculator picture
 6. Now we’ll **write an expression that calculates the area of each small area of Helsinki in square kilometers**.
 On the right side of the Expression window is a list of drop-down menus.

 	1. Open the *Geometry* drop-down menu
 	2. Double-click the *\$area* expression (you can also type *\$area* in the blank *Expression window*)
 	3. Just the *\$area* expression would calculate the area in square meters, but we want square kilometers.
 So we will divide it by 1 000 000.
-Click or type the division symbol (/), and type
+Click or type the division symbol (/), and type 1000000 after the division and click OK
+	4. Click the *Save Edits* button and disable *Editing
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl